jozu-ai/kitops/README.md

 ### What is in the box?

-**ModelKit:** At the heart of KitOps is the ModelKit, an OCI-compliant packaging format that enables the seamless sharing of all necessary artifacts involved in the AI/ML model lifecycle.
-This includes datasets, code, configurations, and the models themselves.
-By standardizing the way these components are packaged, ModelKit facilitates a more streamlined and collaborative development process that is compatible with nearly any tool.
+**ModelKit:** At the heart of KitOps is the ModelKit, an OCI-compliant packaging format for sharing the artifacts involved in the AI/ML model lifecycle: datasets, code, configurations, and models.
+By standardizing the way these components are packaged, versioned, and shared, ModelKits facilitate a more streamlined and collaborative development process that is compatible with nearly any tool.

-**Kitfile:** Complementing the ModelKit is the Kitfile, your AI/ML project's blueprint.
-It's a YAML-based configuration file that simplifies the sharing of model, dataset, and code configurations.
-Kitfiles are designed with both ease of use and security in mind, ensuring that configurations can be efficiently packaged and shared without compromising on safety or governance.
+**Kitfile:** A ModelKit is defined by a Kitfile - your AI/ML project's blueprint.
+It uses YAML to describe where to find each of the artifacts that will be packaged into the ModelKit along with metadata about each of them.
+Reading the Kitfile gives you a quick understanding of what's involved in each AI project.

 **Kit CLI:** Your magic wand for AI/ML collaboration.
-The Kit CLI not only enables users to create, manage, run, and deploy ModelKits... it lets you pull only the pieces you need.
+The Kit CLI not only enables users to create, manage, run, and deploy ModelKits -- it lets you pull only the pieces you need.
 Just need the serialized model for deployment?
-Use `unpack --model` or maybe you just want the training datasets? `unpack --datasets`.
-So, whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the flexibility and power to streamline your workflow.
+Use `unpack --model`, or maybe you just want the training datasets? `unpack --datasets`.
+Whether you are packaging a new model for development or deploying an existing model into production, the Kit CLI provides the flexibility and power to streamline your workflow.

 ## Try Kit in under 15 Minutes